 By phone: Call 678.242.2500 and ask for the Revenue Office.

-By mail: 13000 Deerfield Parkway, Suite 107, Milton, GA 30004.
+By mail: 2006 Heritage Walk, Milton, GA 30004.
 Please make check(s) payable to City of Milton.
 Mail both the tax stub and your check or money order.

 Acceptable forms of payment are check, money order, cashier’s check, credit card (Visa/MasterCard/American Express and Discover) and cash (exact change only).

 Tax bills are due 60 days from the bill date.
-After 60 days have passed, 1% interest per month will be charged until the bill is paid.
+After 60 days have passed, monthly interest is calculated at one-twelfth (1/12) of the bank prime rate loan plus three percent (3%) and charged until the bill is paid.
 If the bill remains unpaid for 90 days past the due date, there will be a one-time, 10% penalty added to the total.

 There is a form online for companies wishing to become potential city vendors.
 You simply fill out this form to be added to the list of vendors.